syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/foreign-key-column.md

 ## Use filter bar template in foreignkey column

-You can use the filter bar template in foreign key column by defining the [`column.filterBarTemplate`](../../api/grid/column/#filterbartemplate) property.
-The following example demonstrates the way to use filter bar template in foreign column.
+You can use the filter bar template in a foreign key column in Grid by defining the [column.filterBarTemplate](../../api/grid/column/#filterbartemplate) property.
+This allows you to customize the filter bar for the foreign key column with a custom component or HTML template.
+Here's an example that demonstrates how to use a filter bar template in a foreign key column:

-In the following example, The `Employee Name` is a foreign key column.
-This column header shows the custom filter bar template and you can select filter value by using the `DropDown` options.
+In this example, the **"EmployeeID"** column is a foreign key column, and the **filter** function is used as the filter bar template for this column.
+The `filter` function can be defined in your component code and should return the desired component or HTML template for the filter bar.
+The column header shows the custom filter bar template and you can select filter value by using the **DropDown** options.

 {% if page.publishingplatform == "typescript" %}